-SPC flooring should be one of the last items installed for any new construction or remodel project.
+WSPC flooring should be one of the last items installed for any new construction or remodel project.
 All BHW Floors® products must be installed per the manufacturer's guidelines.
 For any questions or specifications not specifically outlined herein, please contact BHW Floors® Technical department.

-- All "wet" work i.e. paint, drywall, concrete, masonry, plumbing must be complete and dry prior to the delivery of SPC flooring - Gutters and downspouts should be in place and the exterior grade complete to allow for proper drainage of water away from the building's exterior perimeter. - HVAC should be on, operational and maintained between 60 80 degrees with a relative humidity of 35%-55% range a minimum of 5 days prior to delivery, during and after installation of the flooring. - If HVAC is not possible at time of installation the environmental conditions must be at or near normal living conditions between 60 80 degrees and at the average yearly relative humidity for the area. - We recommend using a Hydrometer to monitor interior climate and the use of a humidifier/dehumidifier may be required. - Test wood sub floors for moisture content using moisture meter recommended for wood flooring, such as Lignomat SDM or comparable.
-Take readings of the subfloor minimum of 20 readings per 1000 sq. ft. and average the results.
-In most regions, a "dry" subfloor that is ready to work on has a moisture content of 8% or less - Test the concrete subfloors moisture content by calcium chloride testing or by using an appropriate moisture meter.
+- All "wet" work i.e. paint, drywall, concrete, masonry, plumbing must be complete and dry prior to the delivery of WSPC flooring. - Gutters and downspouts should be in place and the exterior grade complete to allow for proper drainage of water away from the building's exterior perimeter. - Flooring should not be exposed to extremes of humidity or moisture and products must be installed using an appropriate moisture barrier or retarder. - HVAC should be on, operational and maintained between 60 80 degrees with a relative humidity of 35%-55% range a minimum of 5 days prior to delivery, during and after installation of the flooring. - If HVAC is not possible at time of installation the environmental conditions must be at or near normal living conditions between 60 80 degrees and at the average yearly relative humidity for the area. - Test wood subfloors for moisture content using moisture meter recommended for wood flooring, such as Ligomat SDM or comparable.
+Take readings of the subfloor (minimum of 20 readings per 1000 sq. ft.) and average the results. - Test the concrete subfloors moisture content by calcium chloride testing or by using an appropriate moisture meter.
 The moisture content for concrete subfloors registered after a calcium chloride test should not be greater than 3 pounds per 1000 square feet of area.
 If it exceeds these limits, DO NOT install the flooring.
 Before moisture testing begins, the slab must be cured for a minimum of 30 days.
 The moisture vapor emission rate for concrete subfloors must not exceed 75% RH using ASTM 2170 or 3 pounds per 1000sqft per 24 hours using Calcium Chloride test ASTM 1869.
-If using a moisture meter, please refer to the recommended guidelines set forth for by that moisture meters' manufacturer. - Basements and crawl spaces must be dry.
-Use of a 6-mil black polyethylene is required to cover 100% of the crawl space earth.
-Crawl space clearance from ground to underside of joist to be no less than 18" and perimeter vent spacing should be equal to 1.5% of the total square footage of the crawl space area to provide cross ventilation in accordance with local regulations.
+If using a moisture meter, please refer to the recommended guidelines set forth for by that moisture meter's manufacturer.